TheMonk2121/ai-dev-tasks/003_process-task-list.md

 ## Run loop

-2. **Select Next Task**- Find task with status `[ ]` where all dependencies are `[x]`
+1. **Select Next Task** - Find task with status `[ ]` where all dependencies are `[x]`

 - Skip tasks marked `[!]` (blocked)
 - Prioritize tasks based on backlog impact estimates when possible
 - Check backlog dependencies before starting tasks
-  - **Consider backlog scores**for task selection when available
+- **Consider backlog scores** for task selection when available
-  - **Prioritize high-scoring items**when multiple tasks are ready
+- **Prioritize high-scoring items** when multiple tasks are ready

 <!-- ANCHOR: pause-points -->
 {#pause-points}

-3.**Execute Task**- Follow steps in "Do:" section
+1. **Execute Task** - Follow steps in "Do:" section

 - Use Cursor Native AI for reasoning and planning
 - Use Specialized Agents for code implementation

-4.**Validate Completion**- Run all "Done when:" criteria
+1. **Validate Completion** - Run all "Done when:" criteria

 - If any fail → mark task `[!]` and create HotFix task
 - If all pass → mark task `[x]`

 <!-- ANCHOR: state -->
 {#state}

-5.**Update State**- Write/update `.ai_state.json` with current state
+1. **Update State** - Write/update `.ai_state.json` with current state

 - Update progress tracking

-6.**Check for Pause**- If `🛑 Pause After: yes` AND `Auto-Advance: no` → wait for human input
+1. **Check for Pause** - If `🛑 Pause After: yes` AND `Auto-Advance: no` → wait for human input

 - Otherwise continue to next task

-7.**Update Backlog**(the execution engine)
+1. **Update Backlog** (the execution engine)

 - Mark completed features in backlog as implemented
-  - **Move completed items to "Completed Items" section**in backlog
+- **Move completed items to "Completed Items" section** in backlog
 - Update status from "todo" to "✅ done" in backlog table
 - Add completion date and implementation notes
 - Add new discoveries or requirements to backlog
 - Update effort estimates based on actual implementation time
 - Execute AI-BACKLOG-META commands for automated updates
-  - **Update scoring metadata**if effort estimates change significantly
+- **Update scoring metadata** if effort estimates change significantly
-  - **Re-calculate scores**if business value or priorities shift
+- **Re-calculate scores** if business value or priorities shift
-  - **Update timestamp**: Change *Last Updated: YYYY-MM-DD HH:MM*to current time
+- **Update timestamp**: Change *Last Updated: YYYY-MM-DD HH:MM* to current time
-  - **Add history**: Move current *Last Updated*to*Previously Updated*line
+- **Add history**: Move current *Last Updated* to *Previously Updated* line

 - --